wombleton/gitlaw-nz/acts/U/Unclaimed Money Act 1971.md

     _holder_, in relation to any unclaimed money, means a holder within the meaning of [section 5][6]; and includes any person acting for or on behalf of the holder; and also includes the personal representative of the holder

-    _officer of the department_ means any person employed in the Inland Revenue Department
+    _officer of the Department_ means any person employed in the Inland Revenue Department

     _owner_, in relation to any unclaimed money, means the person entitled to the unclaimed money; and includes any other person claiming under or on behalf of that person